bryan-hoang/dnd-notes/notes/beneath-the-sands.md

 - We meet Set
 - Need to find Horus (Suddenly missing)
+  - Couldn't find him because he isn't on sand currently
   - Promised riches and treasure
 - Jaf's wife is okay with Jaf moving temporarily
+- Syndra has a vision
+  - Both of Horus' eyes were suced out during a tornado

+## Session 3

+- Got attacked by dogs on the boat on the Nile ot heliopolis
+  - Seemed to be targeting Alphonse

+## Session 4

+- Decided to continue to Heliopolis
+- Arrive, and see temple, construction areas, and a market
+- Sapt looking for a ring adorned with a brass globe
+- Shopping trip in the market!
+(Mixed with some stealing/kebabs)
+- Meet Chief architect of pyramid with black granite
+  - Gave a map
+- Granite came from a dream vision they had with the Eye of Horus
+- Bad dream tn

+## Session 5

+- Fight Horus (Statue)

+## Session 6

+- Chat with Horus
+- Horus gives people a fly around the city
+- Set approaches us in a sandstorm similar to on the boat
+- Horus and Set have friction in between them
+  - Set killed Horus' father (Osirus)
+- Creation story:
+  - In the beginning, water
+  - Names of chaos (Aten, to become Ra)
+  - Apophis, serpent of ... chaos
+  - Poof, Earth and Man
+  - Day/Night cycle of Ra
+  - Ra decided to live with Humans
+  - Humans are dumb and tried to mutiny.
+Ra killed decided to restart Human% speedrun
+  - Set & Osirus, story
+- Chat with Chief Architect
+  - Stopped getting dreams once the city was found

 -